 Other Causes of Reappearing Spots

 Returning spots aren’t always a wicking issue.
-Sometimes its the cleaning product used.
-Most spot and stain cleaners will leave a sticky residue in the carpet, which causes re-soiling.
+Sometimes its the carpet cleaning product used.
+Most store bought spot and stain cleaners will leave a sticky residue in the carpet, which quickly causes re-soiling.
 So the spot may be gone, but because there is a residue present in the carpet dirt is now attracted to that area.
-This causes that area to become dirty again, which may appear to be the original spot returning.
+This causes that area to become dirty again, which may appear to be the original spot returning or “coming back”.
 The best way to prevent this is to avoid using off the shelf stain cleaners and using plain water in a damp cloth or towel to clean up spills.
 Another option is to hire a professional company to handle the stain.
 They usually have the equipment to clean the spot and rinse the area using fresh clean water.
+Hopefully this post will give you some insight on how to remove recurring carpet stains.